752963e64/752963e64/README.md

 - ✨ Pronouns: Where is money?
 - ⚡ Fun fact: I need money.

-# ✨ The kernel TEAM is actually SABOTAGING network ROUTING handling.
-5/12/2024 :D ✨

 # ✨ You must master programming, To modify their modifications ✨

 ```
 The trick is that they forces you to let 4228250625 ip soliciting you when you don't want to for no appearing reason...
 And so, you need a firewall solution... or other services for noobs passing thru the network...
 OKAY OKAY action recorded and well understood. :D

-My trick were decimating a whole range of uneeded problems...
-They adding problems...
+My trick were decimating a whole range of uneeded problems... but it limited for an obscure reason that I don't fucking understand...
+AND I NEED FUCKING SLEEP!
 GO UNDERSTAND SOMETHING... :D
 ```

 [Information Theory](https://en.wikipedia.org/wiki/Information_theory)